Our Current Initiatives

 OUR IMPACT

-Restoring and protecting the Bay Area’s watersheds is a complex pursuit that holds nuance within individual communities.
-To achieve healthier aquatic ecosystems, we must work with a community-based approach, focusing on equitable and mindful impact through educational workshops and hands-on work in our local watersheds.
-Increasing local awareness of the issues we seek to address can build a more resilient watershed and ensure its benefits for all.
+Restoring and protecting the Bay Area’s food security is a complex pursuit that holds nuance within individual communities.
+To achieve resilient and sustainable food systems, we must work with a community-based approach, focusing on equitable and mindful impact through educational workshops and hands-on work in our local area.
+By increasing local awareness of the issues, we can build a stronger, more sustainable food system that nourishes everyone.

-Join us in our mission to create a healthy and equitable watershed for the Bay Area.
+Join us in our mission to create a healthy and equitable food future for the Bay Area.
 Stay updated with EthiCAL to learn more!